 Thirty Seconds to Mars blatantly rip off a horror classic and, honestly, I like that.
 From the opening scene of the band pulling up to a spooky deserted hotel, to their greeting letter warning them to “stay out of room 6277”, the music video for “The Kill (Bury Me)” reeks of The Shining.

 Throughout the video, countless homages are paid to the film.
 Antique typewriters, convos with strange bartenders and more twins than you can count are just some of the ways this video mirrors the infamous movie.
-10 points to Gryffindor if you can catch every reference (I counted 9).
+10 points to Gryffindor if you can catch every reference (we counted 9).

 Kanye West – “Monster”